BuffaloWill/lucee-webshells/README.md

 ### Testing Lucee

 The easiest way to test Lucee functionality is with Docker.
-To spin up a Lucee docker instance that matches your target,
+There are directions below for Lucee 5 and 4:

 #### Docker - Lucee 5: